Surfing is a sport that requires a unique set of skills to become good at.

 If you are a regular hiker or an overseas traveler, it comes highly beneficial when surfing.
 Why, might you ask?
 It’s because both the traveling and surfing require a lot of knowledge about the importance of the right gear, what and how to back and be light on the way.
 Forget the excess.
 Most good private surf spots are located on far-away distances that require significant effort to get to when you want to enjoy crowd fewer waves.

 When hiking and surfing, it’s all about the outdoors — knowing how to plan your route with the ways of nature.
-Any outdoors activity increases environmental knowledge and appreciation.
+Any outdoor activity increases environmental knowledge and appreciation.

 What do travel and hiking share in common with surfing:

 A sport that has been very close to surfing throughout the ages.
 Although two of the fields tend to be very different in their form of activity – both are performed outdoors, working in-line with nature to push your physical and mental boundaries.
 Climbing requires probably the best physique out of this list, a ton of healthy mindset, and the importance of the gear.

 What Climbing and surfing share in common:

 - Both are “individual sports” where you have work with nature and push your limits beyond.

 Martial arts and surfing seem to go like bread and butter.
 Both sports are intensely physical, where the right state of mind plays a huge role to be at your best.
 It’s all about the apportion your strength in a dedicated way so you would always have some energy savings for later.